makeasnek/FindTheMag/readme.md

 some GRC to me at RzUgcntbFm8PeSJpauk6a44qbtu92dpw3K

 ## Quickstart instructions
-For all platforms: Open the first few lines of the main.py file in a text editor and change the settings you want.
+<b>For all platforms</b>: Open the first few lines of the main.py file in a text editor and change the settings you want.
 <h4>Windows</h4>

  - Download the latest version of python from python.org.
 Enable the "install to system path" option while installing.
  - In command prompt, run the command `python -m pip install --upgrade pip`
- - In command prompt, run the command `python install -r C:\Users\user\Downloads\FindTheMag-master\requirements.txt` (or wherever you saved this tool)
+ - In command prompt, run the command `python install -r "C:\Users\user\Downloads\FindTheMag-master\requirements.txt"` (or wherever you saved this tool)
- - Double-click on main.py or run `python C:\path\to\main.py` from command prompt.
-We suggest the second method as it will display errors if the program exists unexpectedly
+ - Double-click on main.py or run `python "C:\path\to\main.py"` from command prompt.
+We suggest the second method as it will display errors if the program exits unexpectedly

 <h4>Linux</h4>